apache/airflow/CONTRIBUTING.rst

     yarn run dev

-Follow Javascript Style Guide
+Follow JavaScript Style Guide
 -----------------------------

 We try to enforce a more consistent style and follow the JS community guidelines.

-Once you add or modify any javascript code in the project, please make sure it follows the guidelines defined in `Airbnb
+Once you add or modify any JavaScript code in the project, please make sure it follows the guidelines defined in `Airbnb
 JavaScript Style Guide <https://github.com/airbnb/javascript>`__.